 - gradually add in the sugar a tablespoon or so at a time

-- allow around 60-90 seconds between beats before adding another spoonful of sugar and so on till all the sugar is incorporated
+- allow around 60-90 seconds of beating before adding another spoonful of sugar and so on till all the sugar is incorporated

 - stop mixer and rub a little meringue between your thumb and forefinger to test if the sugar has dissolved